INTENS-FI/intens/csc/README.md

   with the access token.
 It logs you in with `oc` and `docker`, essentially equivalent to the login commands shown on the page.
   The token changes periodically: repeat as necessary.
 - Install Helm.
-It is [a bit
+It [was
   complicated](https://blog.openshift.com/getting-started-helm-openshift/)
-  for Helm 2 on OpenShift.
-Helm 3 is simpler because it does not require anything on the cluster (no Tiller).
+  with Helm 2 but is much simpler with Helm 3 because it does not require anything on the cluster (no Tiller).
 - For interactive bliss, add this to `.zshrc` or `.bashrc` (replacing `zsh` with `bash`, obviously):